a-kesss/a-kesss/README.md

 - :dizzy: Experience with TS (2+ years)

+- :pizza: Team development experience with using a control system Git versions(2+years)

 - :sunglasses: Confident knowledge of HTML, CSS

 - :luggage: Working with the Vite build system